chidamodu/blog/_posts/2019-01-10-Exporting-data-from-MySQL-command-line-(on Mac).md

 usr/local/Cellar/mysql

 I opened the file in Text Editor and set the variable: secure_file_priv=”” and then restarted mysql.
 But nothing changed.
 How did I know?
 When I checked using the command in the mysql console:
-Select @@global.secure_file_priv it listed Null as its value and that was the initial value that was set to the variable.
+Select @@global.secure_file_priv, it listed Null as its value and that was the initial value that was set to the variable.

 > @@global.secure_file_priv: Null